See also stream processing, UIs, audio, mathematics.

 First of all, Brunch is order-of-magnitude simpler. […] The reason for the big difference is design.
 Grunt is merely a set of tasks that would be executed one after another.
 When this may seem more flexible on a first glance, in reality it isn’t.
 With plugins, Brunch could do anything Grunt tasks do (and beyond).
 Brunch even has an adapter for Grunt tasks. - webpack is a module dependency manage that seems to be taking over and becoming a full workflow tool.
 It’s complicated and pervassive enough to hve its own section

 We mostly use webpack, which is built on npm. webpack is a module bundler.
-This means webpack takes modules spread across multiple files with dependencies and a smaller number of files which include the functionality..
-It’s the dominant build system right now for web apps, at least for community-supported react-based ones.
+This means webpack takes modules spread across multiple files with dependencies and a smaller number of files which include the functionality.

-Webpack works by magic, as far as I can tell, and it has fearsomely complicated and poorly explained configuration.
-Nonetheless, everyone uses it and so we ignore it and just GO here.
+Webpack works by magic, as far as I can tell, and it has fearsomely complicated and poorly explained configuration, and tends to include multiple copies of everything that interact in a confusing and time-wasting way.
+Nonetheless, everyone uses it, so let’s just ape them and then at least we will all fail together.

 webpack.config.js has the actual configuration, which does various things.